LiorVainer/4rest/README.md

 }
 ```

-`payloadKey` can be set for each HTTP payload method seperatly or make one general config for all methods
+`payloadKey` can be set for each HTTP payload method seperatly or set one general config for all methods

 _<strong>Note:</strong> if a method has its own specific `payloadKey`, it will be used over the general one_